Sign In

 The Three Career Stages

 The MFJF community includes a wide range of individuals; career changers, students and graduates, some of whom have just finished school, college, degrees or MA's.
-Everyone is looking to start their career in the film industry, which in most cases it's going to be at the bottom of the ladder but don't be deterred.
-MFJF is here to help you through the first few years of your career, so to get the most out of MFJF, do you know where in your journey you are?
+Everyone is looking to start their career in the film industry, which in most cases is going to be at the bottom of the ladder but don't be deterred.
+MFJF is here to help you through the first few years of your career, use our Three Career Stages to help plan your journey.

 What Stage is your Career?